 Positive reinforcement is used to reward a dog's behavior during obedience training at San Antonio Dog Training Co.
 This helps increase the likelihood that the good behavior will be repeated in the future, which is an important part of dog training.

-Dogs should be rewarded for behavior you want them to do.
+Dogs should be rewarded for behaviors you want them to do.
 An example of positive reinforcement is giving the dog a cookie after he/she sits in order to strengthen the future likelihood that the dog will sit again in similar circumstances.
 At San Antonio Dog Training Co. we use a variety of positive reinforcement methods, including:

 Another important part of dog training is discouraging less desirable behaviors.
 There are other training methods that primarily ignore less desirable behaviors, however we believe ignoring inappropriate behavior is often ineffective, unreliable, not practical in the real world and sometimes dangerous.
 The idea that it’s best to ignore lunging on leash, jumping on others, play biting or nuisance barking isn’t a belief we adhere to.

 In nature, dogs correct one another when they interact.
 Correcting or interrupting a dog that’s doing something inappropriate is part of the same natural learning process we’re all subjected to in everyday life.

 We believe the best method of training is to use a balanced approach.
 Learning occurs rapidly when we discover what is rewarded versus what is undesirable - the same holds true for dogs.
 Learning rules, boundaries and manners will open the dog’s world up to new places and experiences because he/she will understand the difference between good and bad behaviors.
 As a result, they’ll no longer be a burden to take out in public.
 This will allow your dog to become a bigger part of the family and truly allows your dog to become man's best friend.